getodk/central-backend/docs/api.md

 The API will currently check the XML's structure in order to extract the information we need about it, but ODK Central does _not_ run comprehensive validation on the full contents of the XML to ensure compliance with the ODK specification.
 Future versions will likely do this, but in the meantime you will have to use a tool like [ODK Validate](https://opendatakit.org/use/validate/) to be sure your Forms are correct.

 + Parameters
     + ignoreWarnings: `false` (boolean, optional) - Defaults to `false`.
-Set to `true` if you want the form to be created even if the XLSForm conversion results in warnings.
+Set to `true` if you want the Form to be created even if the XLSForm conversion results in warnings.
     + publish: `false` (boolean, optional) - Defaults to `false`.
-Set to `true` if you want the form to skip the Draft state to Published.
+Set to `true` if you want the Form to skip the Draft state to Published.

 + Request (application/xml)
     + Body